Last Updated on May 11, 2022 by Ian Evans

 It is once again that time of the year.
 We put our hands to our hearts and hold our heads up high in remembrance of our fallen heroes.
 Memorial Day was once called ‘Decoration Day’ and was in honor of the soldiers we lost to the Civil War.
 In later years, it was changed to pay respects to all soldiers who died serving our armed forces, not just our civil war heroes.
 So, BoomersHub celebrates the day with some exciting Memorial Day Activities for Seniors.

 In the retirement community, many are veterans and may have an emotional link to this day.
 They may have lost many friends and family to war.

-We will explore some activities to honor and enjoy this day with seniors.
-Whether they are loved ones at home or seniors in a facility, there are many ways they can be a part of this day.
+We will explore some activities to honor and enjoy this day with seniors, whether at home or in a senior living facility, there are many ways they can be a part of this day.